 Among various addictions, drug addiction can be the most difficult to combat.
 Those addicted to drugs not only develop physiological changes throughout the body, but also suffer degradation of the psyche and impairment of brain activity.
-From the outside, it might seem that those affected have entered a ‘zombie-like’ state, or have undergone a noticeable change in personality.
+From the outside, it might seem that those affected have undergone a noticeable change in personality, or have entered a ‘zombie-like’ state.

 However, this does not mean that a person who smoked a joint yesterday will become a complete drug addict tomorrow.
 That would be silly.
 Usually, the chemical web of addiction drags its victims into the net through a series of bliss and euphoria states, after which a withdrawal inevitably sets in, aggressively calling for a new, stronger type of drug.